lzrdGreen/Intermediate-Concepts-in-Python/README.md

 **Object/Instance** pq = PriorityQueue(): An object is a specific instance of a class.
 It represents a concrete occurrence of the class and has its own unique state and behaviour.

 **Attributes:**
 In the PriorityQueue class, _queue and _index are attributes (internal data). _queue is a list that holds items along with their priorities, and _index is used to ensure that items with the same priority are ordered based on their insertion order.
+Probably here I need to talk a bit about the concept of **Encapsulation** which means hiding implementation details of an object from the user, in order to provide a well-defined interface for interacting with the object.
+In Python, encapsulation can be achieved through the use of private and public variables and methods.
+Private variables and methods are denoted by prefixing them with two underscores (\_\_), which makes them inaccessible from outside the class.
+Public variables (and methods) are accessible from outside the class.

 **Methods:**